Year-End College Financial Aid & Student Loan Planning

 One of the first things, parents and students need to understand is their financial aid position.
 The financial term for this is your EFC or Expected Family Contribution.
 There are two methods of this calculation: Federal and Institutional.
 The Federal EFC is determined by completing the FAFSA form and for the Institutional EFC; the most common method is the CSS Profile.

-For most families, the biggest part of their EFC is their income, which is driven from a family’s tax information on both the 1040 and W2 forms.
+For most families, the biggest part of their EFC is their income, which is driven by a family’s tax information on both the 1040 and W2 forms.

 High School FAFSA Planning Calendar Example